Are Indiana Records Public?

 - Record retention schedules

-Through an online platform, the state also issues copies of marriage licenses to interest parties for free.
+Through an online platform, the state also issues copies of marriage licenses to interested parties for free at the specific county clerk's office website where the marriage was solemnized.
 The online platform features marriage licenses from 1993 to the present.
 Record seekers may obtain marriage records on the search portal by inputting the following data:

 - Both record subject's full names;